paramraghavan/aws-one-view/projects/monitor-emr-simple_1/zscalar.md

 - Internal infrastructure APIs, not external web browsing
 - Required for compliance and SLA monitoring

-Please whitelist these URLs in Zscaler policy.
+Whitelist these URLs in Zscaler policy.

-Thanks!
 ```

 ### **2. Configure Proxy in Application**